Table of Contents

 A more static or monotonous style wouldn’t have matched the upbeat rhythm of the song.
 But motion design manages to display the lyrics in a spirited way, mixing typefaces, symbols, and camera moves.

 And to cap today’s list, let’s take a look at this excellent video from Vocal, an innovative platform for creators.

 The thing that caught our attention the most out of this piece, even though there are plenty of others, is the interesting way they mix other media and resources with motion graphics.
 The result is a cocktail of photography, iconography, and abstract illustrations that help the piece come alive.

 After reading so many great things about motion graphics videos, we don’t blame you if you are thinking about making one for yourself.
-If that’s the case, keep in mind that the animation company you choose will be a determining factor on your video’s quality, and therefore, on its performance.
+If that’s the case, keep in mind that the animation company you choose will be a determining factor in your video’s quality and, therefore, its performance.

 To make matters easier for you, we’ve put together a list of the best motion graphics companies around five key aspects:

 So, with the basics of choosing a motion graphics company in mind, let’s go over the list: